How to Be a Responsible Tourist: 30 Ethical Travel Tips

 22) Conserve water

-Clean water is scarce in some places around the globe, especially in Africa.
-Water can be a valuable commodity that many travelers take for granted.
+Clean water is scarce in many places around the globe, especially in Africa.

-Essentially, only use as much water as you need.
+Use only as much water as you need.

 23) Don’t support animal abuse